Once the bustling salt fish capital of Labrador, Battle Harbour is perfectly preserved in the history of a bygone era.

 |Showing: 2 Random Results||Advanced Search|

-Battle HarbourA restored salt fish premises and community, Battle Harbour is a designated National Historic District.
+Battle HarbourA restored salt fish premises and community, Battle Harbour is a designated National Historic Site.
 Guided walking and boat tours.